jensengroup/RegioML/README.md

     python regioML.py -s 'c1ccc(cc1C(F)(F)F)c1cccc(n1)OC' -n 'mol-1' -o '13,11'

-The results are then printed and viewable by 2D structures with regioselective indicators (in .svg format).
+The results are then printed and viewable as a 2D structure with regioselective indicators (in .svg format).